-18.3.1 The Monitoring Officer will ensure that copies of this Constitution are available for inspection at Council offices and on the Council's website.

-- 18.3.2 The Monitoring Officer will give a printed or (upon request) an electronic copy of this Constitution to each Member of the Council upon delivery to them of that individual's declaration of acceptance of office on the Member first being elected to the Council and thereafter ensure that an up to date version is available for inspection and published on the Council's website. - 18.3.3 The Monitoring Officer will ensure that the Constitution is updated as necessary in accordance with Article 17.3.
+- 18.3.1 The Monitoring Officer will ensure that copies of this Constitution are available for inspection at Council offices and on the Council's website. - 18.3.2 The Monitoring Officer will give a printed or (upon request) an electronic copy of this Constitution to each Member of the Council upon delivery to them of that individual's declaration of acceptance of office on the Member first being elected to the Council and thereafter ensure that an up to date version is available for inspection and published on the Council's website. - 18.3.3 The Monitoring Officer will ensure that the Constitution is updated as necessary.